signalpoint/jDrupal/docs/01_Install/index.md

 - [Install Drupal](http://drupal.org/documentation/install)

 ## 2. Enable the Services Module and Create Endpoint
-Download and enable the Services module on the Drupal site.
+Download and enable the Services module (ands its sub module called REST Server) on the Drupal site.
 Import the endpoint by following these steps:

 - In Drupal, go to admin/structure/services/import
 - Copy the export code from [services-endpoint-export.txt](https://github.com/easystreet3/jDrupal/blob/7.x-1.x/services-endpoint-export.txt)